 e) Implications to financial resources of state government.

-f) Task of post-bifurcation infrastructure development and opportunities for investments.
+f) The task of post-bifurcation infrastructure development and opportunities for investments.

-g) Socioeconomic, cultural and demographic impact of bifurcation.
+g) The socioeconomic, cultural and demographic impact of bifurcation.

 h) Impact of bifurcation on river water sharing and consequential issues.

 i) AP REORGANISATION ACT, 2014 on AP and the arbitrariness of certain provisions.